 PIN # PIN NAME PIN DESCRIPTION 1 PVIN Input voltage for power stage.
 Bypass capacitors between PVin and PGND should be connected very close to this pin and PGND.
 Typical applications use 4 X22 uF input capacitors and a low ESR, low ESL 0.1uF decoupling capacitor in a 0603/0402 case size.
 A 3.3nF capacitor may also be used in parallel with these input capacitors to reduce ringing on the Sw node.
 2 Boot Supply voltage for high side driver.
-A 0.1uF capacitor should be connected between the Boot pin and the Sw node.
-It is recommended to provide a placement for a 0 ohm resistor in series with the capacitor.
-For applications in which PVin>12V, the value of the series resistor should be chosen to be 1 ohm.
+A 0.1uF capacitor should be connected from this pin to the Sw pin.
+For PVin > 16V, it is recommended to use a 1 ohm to 4.02 ohm resistor in series with the boot capacitor.
 3 Track_En [] Pull low to enable tracking function.
 For normal, non-tracking operation, connect a 100 kOhm resistor from this pin to P1V8.
-An alternative to using 100kohm to P1V8 is to connect a 750 kohm resistor from Track_En# to LGND when the Track_En# pin is not used for a tracking function.
+An alternative to using 100 kohm to P1V8 is to connect a 750 kohm resistor from Track_En# to LGND when the Track_En# pin is not used for a tracking function.
 One of these two options must be used to disable tracking functionality.
 The 100kOhm is the preferred method.
 4 Vp Used for sequencing and tracking applications.
 Leave open if not used.
 5 Vsns Sense pin for OVP and PGood 6 FB Inverting input to the error amplifier.
 This pin is connected directly to the output of the regulator or to the output of the remote sense amplifier, via resistor divider to set the output voltage and provide feedback to the error amplifier.
 7 COMP Output of error amplifier.
 An external resistor and capacitor network is typically connected from this pin to FB to provide loop compensation.
-8 RSO Remote Sense Amplifier Output 9 RS- Remote Sense Amplifier input.
+8 RSo Remote Sense Amplifier Output 9 RS- Remote Sense Amplifier input.
 Connect to ground at the load.
 10 RS+ Remote Sense Amplifier input.
 Connect to output at the load.
-11 PGood Po Power Good status pin.
+11 PGood Power Good status pin.
 Output is open drain.
 Connect a pull up resistor from this pin to VCC.
 If the power good voltage before VCC UVLO needs to be limited to < 500 mV, use a 49.9K pullup, otherwise a 4.99K pullup will suffice.
-12,23, 25 PGND Power ground.
+12,25 PGND Power ground.
 This pin should be connected to the system's power ground plane.
 Bypass capacitors between PVin and PGND should be connected very close to the PVIN pin (pin 1) and this pin.
 13 LGND Signal ground for internal reference and control circuitry.
 14 RT/Sync In analog mode, use an external resistor from this pin to GND to set the switching frequency.
 The resistor should be placed very close to the pin.
 This pin can also be used for external synchronization.
 In digital mode this pin is typically left floating however a 15K resistor from this pin to GND may be used instead of floating the pin.
 15 EN/FCCM Enable pin to turn on and off the IC.
-In analog mode, also serves as a mode pin, forcing the converter to operate in CCM when pulled to<3.1V.
+In analog mode, also serves as a mode pin, forcing the converter to operate in CCM when pulled to <3.1V.
 16 ADDR A resistor should be connected from this pin to LGnd to set the PMBus address offset for the device.
 It is recommended to provide a placement for a 10 nF capacitor in parallel with the offset resistor.
-If communication is not needed, as in analog mode, this pin should be left floating.
+If communication is not needed, as in analog mode, this pin should be left floating